ClarkOhlenbusch/PatientPromptGenerator/README.md

 ## Overview

 The Patient Prompt Generator is a specialized tool designed for healthcare professionals at Calico Care.
-It processes patient data from Excel spreadsheets to generate tailored, AI-powered prompts for each patient based on their medical conditions and health indicators.
+It processes patient data from Excel spreadsheets to generate tailored and engaging, AI-powered prompts for each patient based on their medical conditions and health indicators.

 ### Key Features